singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 ====================

 Hopefully, all readers of this book are familiar with arrays and strings, so we won't bore you with such details.
-Instead, we'll focus on some of the more common techniques and issues with these data struc­tures.
+Instead, we'll focus on some of the more common techniques and issues with these data structures.

 Please note that array questions and string questions are often interchangeable.
 That is, a question that this book states using an array may be asked instead as a string question, and vice versa.